 Space-traffic control at Lan-Tlanto was half-hearted at the best of times.
 Given the circumstances, Ravana did not ask for permission to leave.
 She disconnected the walkway to the ship’s airlock immediately upon closing the cargo bay door, rushed to the flight deck and soon had the Platypus rolling onto the spaceport’s runway.
 The purple and white Mars-class freighter powered into the air, all four wings of its slim fuselage extended and its beak-like sonic-shield generator pointing to the sky.
 The chastisement they received over the communicator from the spaceport was more bemused than annoyed.
 Lan-Tlanto was used to hasty departures.

 Ravana ignored the sarcastic messages and concentrated on their ascent.
-She had become more comfortable using her implant link to the ship’s AI, the data in her mind’s eye.
+She had become more comfortable using her implant link to the ship’s AI and the reassuring stream of flight data in her mind’s eye.
 The shuddering of the ship intensified as the Platypus picked up speed, then eased once more as the wings retracted and the ship left the tenuous atmosphere of Ascension.
 The curve of the rusty-brown planet fell away and the sky deepened from pink to black.
 The roar of the engines faded to a grumble and finally fell silent.
 Through the flight-deck windows, stars glittered pin-sharp and bright in the endless void.